 Doberman puppies can be somewhat challenging to train due to their impulsiveness and stubbornness to listen.

 It is important to start training a Doberman very early on in their lives so that they learn right from wrong and develop proper social skills with people and other animals.

 It is important to purchase an authoritative voice when training your Doberman because a soft voice will undermine his respect for you.

-Whenever you plan on showing your dog, you will need to bathe it often with a special shampoo.
-It will help you get rid of loose hair and brighten up your dog’s fur color.
+Whenever you plan on showing your dog, you will need to bathe it often with a special shampoo for Coat Grooming.
+It will help you get rid of loose hair and brighten up your dog’s fur color or coat colors.

 When it comes to nutrition, Dobermans are known for having large appetites.
 Owners need to be careful to ensure that their dogs do not eat too much or too little since they can develop digestive problems.

 It is crucial that you monitor your Doberman’s weight and feed them a proper diet just like people!
 Do not feed your Doberman table scraps or human food because this can cause an imbalance in their nutritional needs.

 Most reputable breeder would have started weaning the puppies onto a high-quality diet of dry food.
 Once you get your Doberman puppy home, continue feeding him the same dry food to prevent any stomach upsets.